vibos/encrypted-chat/README.md

 - password hashing is performed by bcrypt
 - secret `pepper` is used for all passwords.
 Pepper is stored in environment variable
 - random `salt` is used for passwords.
 Salting is performed by bcrypt.
 Salt is stored as a part of password hash

+### Authorization
+- If RSA privateKey is not present in the storage, an RSA key pair is generated on client side.
+Public key is sent to server and saved to DB
+- On successful login `privateKey` is stored on client (if was generated)
+- Server issues an JWT token with limited lifetime.
+Client stores the token for future use
+- On page refresh user will be signed out if: JWT token is not present, privateKey is not present or JWT token is expired